Jump To Section

 - Roast and serve as a side dish.
-Roasted, halved tomatillos add an acidic kick to blander foods like chicken—try them with braised chicken legs, chicken breasts, or your favorite protein.
+Roasted, halved tomatillos add an acidic kick to braised chicken legs, chicken breasts, or your favorite protein.

 - Eat them raw.
-Often cooked until tender to bring out their sweeter notes, fresh tomatillos can also be served raw.
+While they’re usually cooked until tender to bring out their sweeter notes, fresh tomatillos can also be served raw.
 Try raw diced tomatillos in a ceviche or chow-chow.
 (Learn how to make chow-chow with Chef Thomas Keller here.)

 - Drink them.
-To make a green Bloody Mary, blend tomatillos, cucumber, fresh lime juice, and jalapeño in a blender or food processor and mix with vodka.
-Serve with your favorite Mary toppings.
+To make a “Green Bloody Mary,” blend tomatillos, cucumber, fresh lime juice, and jalapeño in a blender or food processor and mix with vodka.
+Serve with your favorite Bloody Mary toppings.
 (Learn how Chef Wolfgang Puck makes a perfect Bloody Mary here.)

 - Turn them into a soup.
 Tomatillos make an excellent green tortilla soup or cold tomatillo gazpacho.

 - Preserve them.
 With their high pectin content and tart flavor, tomatillos make excellent jams and chutneys.

 Easy Fried Tomatillos Recipe

 - 4 large tomatillos, husks removed and rinsed